Most Retention Shooting Is Taught Wrong—Here’s The Right Way (With Craig Douglas)

 What is retention shooting and when is it necessary?

 Retention shooting is a critical skill for extreme close-quarters encounters, such as when an attacker is physically on top of you.
-It's a last-ditch effort to access and fire a weapon when traditional shooting stances are impossible due to entanglement or proximity.
+It's a last-ditch effort to access and fire your weapon when traditional shooting stances are impossible due to entanglement or grappling.

 What is the 'thumb-pectoral index' in retention shooting?